This article originally appeared on VICE US

 Melissa Gira Grant, a former cam girl, has written at length about getting into sex work solely for the money, after struggling for years trying to become a writer, and then feeling trapped in the industry.
 I myself was conflicted about quitting my phone sex job to take a more "respectable" but much lower paying TA position.

-Antonia Crane, who spent years working as a stripper and escort, emphasised that reducing stigma, shame, and industry divisiveness requires "working together instead of against one another, working against the very fabric of the system designed to pit us against each other.
+Antonia Crane, who spent years working as a stripper and escort, emphasized that reducing stigma, shame, and industry divisiveness requires "working together instead of against one another, working against the very fabric of the system designed to pit us against each other.
 Which is to say: team up, bitches."

 Back at the bar with Cara, my first instinct was to feel distance and shame from her judgmental rhetoric.
 Who was she to look down on other sex workers?
 But I knew I wouldn't get anywhere by recoiling.
 So instead, I bought us another round and started telling her my story.